maelvls/maelvls.github.io/content/2020/static-libraries-and-autoconf-hell/index.md

 ecosystem generates very fragile scripts and the only way to test them is to run them with all possible flag combinations, which is pretty much impossible.

+- **Update 31 May 2020**: added the ascii "dependency" diagram to give a better sense of what the challenge was.